NU9N ESSB Flash Into Page

 Using the Behringer DEQ-2496 Mastering Processor

-The new Behringer DEQ-2496 is a multipurpose "Mastering" processor that gives
+Behringer DEQ-2496 Setup The Behringer DEQ-2496 is a multipurpose "Mastering" processor that gives

 The menu system is very rich and takes a little time to master.
 This page was developed to assist in initial setup of the 2496.
 I hope that it is not too painful of an experience.
 I tried to keep it as organized as possible.